 - Describe your desire to teach (classroom or experiential) through discussion of past teaching experiences.
 Explain how these experiences have shaped your future career goals.

-Applicants will be notified of interview selection by mid-late January.
-Interview days will likely be Mondays, Thursdays, or Fridays from late January to February.
+Applicants will be notified of interview selection by early to mid-February.
+Tentative interview days will be held via Zoom on Thursday 25 February or Friday 26 February.